Knowing how to choose the right flight school will allow you to reach your aviation goal sooner and save you a lot of money in the long run.

 Which are the major airlines that have hired the student pilots from this flight school after graduation?

-You ought to know in case you have the corresponding opportunity or not.
+You ought to know whether you have the corresponding opportunity or not.

 Does this flight school place a job guarantee?